 R can change over time.
 For example, it falls when there is a reduction in the number of contacts between people, which reduces transmission.
 R increases when the numbers of contacts between people rise, leading to a rise in viral transmission.

-The growth rate reflects how quickly the number of infections are changing day by day It is an approximation of the percentage change in the number infections each day.
+The growth rate reflects how quickly the number of infections are changing day by day.
+It is an approximation of the percentage change in the number infections each day.
 If the growth rate is greater than 0 (+ positive), then the epidemic is growing.
 If the growth rate is less than 0 (- negative) then the epidemic is shrinking.

 The size of the growth rate indicates the speed of change.
 A growth rate of +5% indicates the epidemic is growing faster than a growth rate of +1%.
 Likewise, a growth rate of -4% indicates the epidemic is shrinking faster than a growth rate of -1%.
 Further technical information on growth rate can be found on Plus magazine.

 How growth rates are different to R estimates

-R does not tell us how quickly an epidemic is changing.
+R alone does not tell us how quickly an epidemic is changing.
 Different diseases with the same R can generate epidemics that grow at very different speeds.
 For instance, 2 diseases, both with R=2, could have very different lengths of time for 1 infected individual to infect 2 other people; one disease might take years, while the other might take days.